-I will start with my inspiration and its history: Sumerbank was a group of state-run enterprises which produced many consumer goods, like textiles, garments, shoes, ceramics, paper from the early decades of the republic up until the end of the century.
+I will start with my inspiration and its history: Sumerbank was a group of state-run enterprises which produced many consumer goods, like textiles, garments, shoes, ceramics, from the early decades of the republic up until the end of the century.
 We had a closed economy at the time and there were no imports to speak of.
 So, we were completely at the mercy of Sumerbank, which meant we had a love hate relationship with these stores because they did not produce what we wanted, like jeans or sneakers; but they provided us with most everything we needed.
 They produced goods for all segments of society, which were very well made, reasonably priced and lasted a long time.
 These factories were later closed and do not exist anymore, except for this one store I still visit frequently to look at and buy fabrics.
 Whenever I went there, I noticed all the memories and sensations each fabric pattern awakened in me.

 I felt like I was watching a movie of my life remembering situations and people long forgotten, or old Turkish movies where the characters would be dressed in clothes made of these fabrics, the rich boss, the cleaning lady...
 By that time, I had amassed quite a collection, so I decided to use it in my work.
-Since these fabrics were mostly worn by the poorer segments of society, which meant that these women were invisible to the mainstream media and the male gaze, I decided to honor them by creating Goddesses outfits out of the fabrics they wore.
+Since these fabrics were mostly worn by the poorer segments of society, which meant that these women were invisible to the mainstream media and the male gaze, I decided to honor them by creating Goddess outfits out of the fabrics they wore.
 The first one I made I called The Sumerbank Goddess.
 I also made Goddess wall hangings using the same fabrics.
 The male pajama fabric which I cut to look like lace, I attached on all the wall hangings, as a symbol of the patriarchal culture we live in.

 Nonetheless the source of all this work remains in my paintings which are inspired by all kinds of “Woman’s work” such as embroidery, stitching, knitting, beadwork and oya, which is a kind of embroidery done in Turkey.
 To the paintings were added the marbling do on long pieces of paper.
-I stitch pieces of lace, artificial flowers, and girl child toys using wool, into them.
+I stitch pieces of lace, artificial flowers, and girl child toys using wool, onto them.
 I also “embroider” them with paint like I do in my paintings.
 Marbling is also a traditional Turkish technique but I have created my own free style.
 These pieces are then hung like laundry on wires stretched between metal rods sunk into concrete poured into olive oil cans, which is a widely used item in shanty towns all around Turkey.

 So, the format of my installation would be as follows: